 Entering students are placed, or exempted, on the basis of their College Board Achievement or Advanced Placement scores, or their scores on the placement test administered by the departmental language director.
-Those students who need to take the GERM V1201-V1202 sequence may take GERM V1120 as preparation for GERM V1201.
+Students who need to take GERM V1201-V1202 may take GERM V1120 as preparation for GERM V1201.